RakambdaOrg/FileSecure/README.md

 * depth: The number of sub-folders to visit.
 * filters: Regexes to apply to determine which files to keep.
 By default, all files are kept.
 * excludes: Regexes to apply to determine which files to not process.
 By default, none are excluded.
+* skipIfAlreadyExists: If destination file already exists, skip it instead of generating a unique name for it.
 * fileTransformers: Transformations to apply when moving the file.
   * TODO describe options
 * folderTransformers: Transformations to apply to input folders after operation has been applied.